Current International Travel Guidance

 For faculty, staff and students, Stanford recommends the following:

-- If you are a national of any of the seven countries specified in the executive order (Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen) and are considering travel outside the United States, please contact the Bechtel International Center (email firstname.lastname@example.org) in order to set up a consultation with an immigration attorney to discuss your specific situation.
+- If you are a national of any of the countries specified in the travel ban and are considering travel outside the United States or have other questions related to the travel ban, please contact the Bechtel International Center (email firstname.lastname@example.org) in order to set up a consultation with an immigration attorney to discuss your specific situation.

-- If you are a non-U.S. citizen from any country other than the seven designated countries and are considering other international travel, keep in mind that you may experience delays upon returning to the United States.
-If you are concerned about the risks of international travel at the present time, attend one of the upcoming information sessions that the Bechtel International Center is scheduling on Friday afternoons for the next several weeks.
-These sessions will provide more information for (1) non-U.S. citizen students considering travel abroad and (2) faculty and researchers who have partnerships with scholars in other countries.
-Check the Bechtel International Center website for the scheduling details for these Friday afternoon sessions.
+- If you are a non-U.S. citizen from any country other than the designated countries and are considering international travel, keep in mind that you may experience delays upon returning to the United States.
+If you have specific concerns about the risks of international travel, contact the Bechtel International Center (email email@example.com).

 - If you expect to travel internationally, remember that Stanford continues to offer a travel registry through the Office of International Affairs.
-Registering, which is encouraged but not required, allows you to be reached in an emergency and allows Stanford to be aware of faculty, students and staff who may need assistance if events occur that may jeopardize their safety, security or health.
+Registering, which is encouraged but not required, allows you to be reached in an emergency and allows Stanford to be aware of faculty, students and staff who may need assistance if events occur that may jeopardize their safety, security, legal rights or health.

 - If you are planning international travel in connection with your university responsibilities and have any concerns about traveling in the current environment, consult with your supervisor or faculty adviser about making alternate plans, or consult with an attorney about specific immigration issues of concern to you.